What Happens If I Die Without a Will?

 It varies depending on the state for what rules there are for how much each beneficiary is entitled to receive from an intestate estate, as a will lawyer in Sacramento can attest.
 There are slight differences between states’ laws which can have a large impact on who inherits what when someone dies without having a will.
 Most states’ probate laws divide property amongst the deceased’s spouse and their children.
 If the deceased was not married and does not have a will, the property will be distributed to any known family members.
 If no one is found to be eligible to receive the deceased’s inheritance, the assets will be given to the state.

-To help avoid probate altogether, contact a will lawyer Sacramento residents rely on from Yee Law Group, PC today, to discuss your options.
+To help avoid probate altogether, contact a will lawyer Sacramento residents rely on from Yee Law Group Inc. today, to discuss your options.